kubernetes/community/committee-steering/governance/README.md

 ## Steps to create a SIG charter

-1. Copy the template into a new file under community/sig-*YOURSIG*/charter.md ([sig-architecture example])
+1. Copy [the template][Short Template] into a new file under community/sig-*YOURSIG*/charter.md ([sig-architecture example])
 2. Read the [Recommendations and requirements] so you have context for the template
-3. Customize your copy of the template for your SIG.
-Feel free to make adjustments as needed.
+3. Fill out the template for your SIG
 4. Update [sigs.yaml] with the individuals holding the roles as defined in the template.
-5. Add subprojects owned by your SIG to the [sigs.yaml]
+5. Add subprojects owned by your SIG in the [sigs.yaml]
 5. Create a pull request with a draft of your charter.md and sigs.yaml changes.
 Communicate it within your SIG and get feedback as needed.
 6. Send the SIG Charter out for review to steering@kubernetes.io.
 Include the subject "SIG Charter Proposal: YOURSIG"